-Inmates may, at their own expense, send and receive mail without restrictions on quantity, provided it does not jeopardized the safety of staff, visitors, or other inmates, or pose an unreasonable disruption to the orderly operation of the facility.
+Incarcerated persons may, at their own expense, send and receive mail without restrictions on quantity, provided it does not jeopardize the safety of staff, visitors, or other incarcerated persons, or pose an unreasonable disruption to the orderly operation of the facility.

-However, inmates are only allowed to store a limited amount of mail in their cells as determined by the Jail Commander.
-Excess mail will be stored with the inmate's personal property and returned at his/her release.
+However, incarcerated persons are only allowed to store a limited amount of mail in their cells as determined by the Jail Commander.
+Excess mail will be stored with the incarcerated person's personal property and returned at the incarcerated person's release.